nooxx/WebAuthn/README.md

 * **I changed my `APP_KEY` and nobody can log in**

+Laravel 11.x includes a [key rotation mechanism](https://laravel.com/docs/11.x/encryption#gracefully-rotating-encryption-keys) to avoid locking out all your users if you change your `APP_KEY`.

-Since public keys are encrypted with your app key, older public keys will become useless.
-To change that, create a console command that decrypts (with the old key) and re-encrypts the `public_key` column of the table where the authentication data is.
+Older Laravel versions will require re-encryption.
+You will have to manually create a console command that decrypts (with the old key) and re-encrypts (with the new key) the `public_key` column of the table where the authentication data is.

 * **Does this include WebAuthn credential recovery routes?**